Astronomical catalogue

-An astronomical catalog or catalogue is a list or tabulation of astronomical objects, typically grouped together because they share a common type, morphology, origin, means of detection, or method of discovery.
+An astronomical catalogue is a list or tabulation of astronomical objects, typically grouped together because they share a common type, morphology, origin, means of detection, or method of discovery.
 The oldest and largest are star catalogues.
-Hundreds have been published, including general ones and special ones for such items as infrared stars, variable stars, giant stars, multiple star systems, star clusters, and so forth.
+Hundreds have been published, including general ones and special ones for such objects as infrared stars, variable stars, giant stars, multiple star systems, star clusters, and so forth.

-General catalogs for deep space objects or for objects other than stars are also large.
+General catalogues for deep-sky objects or for objects other than stars are also large.
 Again, there are specialized ones for nebulas, galaxies, X-ray sources, radio sources, quasars and other classes.
 The same is true for asteroids, comets and other solar system bodies.

-Astronomical catalogs such as those for asteroids may be compiled from multiple sources, but most modern catalogs are the result of a particular astronomical survey of some kind.
-Since the late 20th century catalogs are increasingly often compiled by computers from an automated survey, and published as computer files rather than on paper.
+Astronomical catalogues such as those for asteroids may be compiled from multiple sources, but most modern catalogues are the result of a particular astronomical survey of some kind.
+Since the late 20th century, catalogues are increasingly often compiled by computers from an automated survey, and published as computer files rather than on paper.